GUIDELINES 2018 Walter Mangold Language Scholarships

 These Guidelines outline the selection criteria and application procedures for the 2018 Walter Mangold Language Scholarships.

-The Application portal for Round 2, 2018 Language Scholarships will open on 13 November 2017 and close on Friday, 8 December 2017.
+The Application portal for Round 2, 2018 Language Scholarships will open on 13 November 2017.

-In 2018, the Walter Mangold Trust will consider applications from eligible students in all modern language streams.
+The Walter Mangold Trust will consider applications from eligible students in all contemporary language subjects taught at Victorian universities,

 Walter Mangold Language Scholarships are intended as a reasonable contribution towards travel and living costs while students are enrolled in full-time

-language study overseas for a minimum period of 12 weeks (ie, one or two semesters).
+language study overseas for a minimum period of 12 weeks (ie, one semester).

 Eligibility - 2018